 Internships

-The English Department encourages all of its B.A. majors to pursue internships.
+The English Department encourages you to pursue at least one internship during your time at West Chester.
 The advantages are numerous: internships enable you to apply your reading and writing skills to real workplace situations, make informed decisions about your career plans, and build valuable contacts.
 Our students have completed an exciting array of internships – in publishing, broadcasting, event planning, marketing, public relations, journalism, social media, political campaigns, legal research, environmental advocacy, and more – both on and off campus.

 • NBC-10